Ruth Posner: Early life

-As a nine-year old, she was faced with a life-or-death decision: She knew that if she tried to break out that she would most likely be shot or die anyway staying at the ghetto.
+As a nine-year old, Posner was faced with a life-or-death decision: She knew that if she tried to break out that she would most likely be shot or die anyway staying at the ghetto.
 She and her aunt took that risk and escaped, making it out of the ghetto walls alive.
 As for Posner's parents, they did not.
-Posner has an idea of what happened to her parents, but unable to verify it.
+Posner had an idea of what happened to her parents, but was unable to verify it.
 Posner experienced another tragedy at the age of thirteen.
-Her hometown Warsaw was evacuated and she was moved to Germany.
+Her hometown, Warsaw, was evacuated and she was moved to Germany.
 At that time, she was still known as "the little Catholic girl".
 She was taken as a prisoner of war to Germany, not as a Jew.
 Being a prisoner in Germany was not as bad as being a child in the concentration camps.
 In Germany, she was tortured but not beaten.
 After the war with Germany was over she moved to England and has lived there ever since.
-In the last 25 years in England she has re-enacted her life in a play called "Who Do We Think We Are," choreographed plays, acted in celebrated movies, danced, and written a book.
+In the last 25 years in England she re-enacted her life in a play called Who Do We Think We Are, choreographed plays, acted in celebrated movies, danced, and wrote a book.

-Arriving in the United Kingdom as a refugee at the end of World War II, she married Michael S. Posner in 1950.
+Arriving in the United Kingdom as a refugee at the end of World War II, Posner married Michael in 1950.
 In the 1950s she became a dancer and choreographer with the London Contemporary Dance School.
-When in the early 1970s her husband went to New York to work for UNICEF Posner went with him and taught Physical Theatre at the Juilliard School in New York, and Brandeis University in Boston.
-During her nine years in the United States she trained as an actor with Uta Hagen, and gained an MA in Theatre Arts at Hunter College in 1980.
+In the early 1970s her husband went to New York to work for UNICEF; Posner went with him and taught Physical Theatre at the Juilliard School in New York, and at Brandeis University in Boston.
+During her nine years in the United States she trained as an actor with Uta Hagen, and she gained an MA in Theatre Arts at Hunter College in 1980.
 On returning to London she taught Physical Theatre at the London Academy of Music and Dramatic Art, the Royal Academy of Dramatic Art, and the Central School of Speech and Drama.

 Career

-Later she concentrated on an acting career, and on television she appeared in Making News (1990), Love Hurts (1994), The Ruth Rendell Mysteries (1995), Bramwell (1997), To Anyone Who Can Hear Me (1999), Casualty (1987–2003), The Bill (2003), Coming Up for Air (2003), Timeless (2005), Apparitions (2008) and The Pharmacist (2012).
+Later Posner concentrated on an acting career and on television she appeared in Making News (1990), Love Hurts (1994), The Ruth Rendell Mysteries (1995), Bramwell (1997), To Anyone Who Can Hear Me (1999), Casualty (1987–2003), The Bill (2003), Coming Up for Air (2003), Timeless (2005), Apparitions (2008) and The Pharmacist (2012).
 In 2013, she was one of the main cast members in series 1 of Count Arthur Strong.